Fluorescein Diacetate Assay (In-Vitro (FDA/PI) Staining)

 Reduction in Laboratory Costs

-FDA/PI staining assay experiment aims at calculating the viability percent of cultured adherent cells after excitation of free fluorescein cleaved by esterase enzymes in live cells using fluorescent microscope.
+The fluorescein diacetate assay experiment aims at calculating the viability percent of cultured adherent cells after excitation of free fluorescein cleaved by esterase enzymes in live cells using a fluorescent microscope.

-in Vitro Fluorescein Diacetate and Propidium Iodide staining (FDA/PI) Staining Assay using fluorescence microscope
+In Vitro Fluorescein Diacetate/Propidium Iodide (FDA/PI) Staining Assay using fluorescence microscope.

-• Successfully handle the required instruments and consumables needed in the experiment.
+• Successfully handle the required instruments and consumables needed in the fluorescein diacetate assay experiment.

-• Check the confluence and count cells under the microscope.
+• Check the confluence and count cells under the microscope through fluorescein diacetate assay.

 • Dilute the cells to a specific count suitable for seeding in the 96-well plate.